Identity is My Right to be Me resources & World Children's Day upcoming celebration event!

 Find out more below about:

-- The upcoming resource that will help everyone create their own special pukapuka with the brand new identity poem
+• See below for the resources that will help everyone create their own special handmade pukapuka with the brand new identity poem

 Did you know that every child has the right to an identity?